PrismarineJS/mineflayer-pathfinder/readme.md

 Assigns the movements config
  * `movements` - Movements instance

+### bot.pathfinder.stop()
+Stops path finding when its save to stop or after the bot encountered an error while path finding.
+To force stop use bot.pathfinder.setGoal(null).
+Emits `path_stop` when stopped.

 ### bot.pathfinder.isMoving()
 A function that checks if the bot is currently moving.
  * `Returns` - boolean